New York divorce law

 New York divorce law changed on August 15, 2010, when Governor David Paterson signed no-fault divorce into law in New York state.
 Until 2010, New York recognized divorces only upon fault-based criteria or upon separation.
 The State Senate approved the No-Fault Divorce bill on June 30, and the State Assembly passed the bill on July 1.

 Overview

-Despite being generally considered a liberal state, New York has a history of being conservative on issues regarding marriage; it was the last state in the country to allow no-fault divorce and still maintains a (seldom enforced) law against adultery (Penal Law § 255.17).
+Despite being generally considered a liberal state, New York has a history of being conservative on issues regarding marriage; it was the last state in the country to allow no-fault divorce, and maintained until 2024 a (seldom enforced) law against adultery (Penal Law § 255.17).
 Until 1966, adultery was the only ground of divorce; cruelty, a ground that had long been available in most other states, was not available in New York.

 Divorce grounds

 New York is a mixed state that allows for both no-fault and at-fault divorce.
 In the US, about one-third of states, most of them in the West and Midwest, are only no-fault, having abolished at-fault divorce.
 A notable non-Western and non-Midwestern state that is only no fault is Florida.